glyptodon/guacamole-docker/README.md

 not automatically create its own tables, but SQL scripts are provided to do this.

+Once the Guacamole image is running, Guacamole will be accessible at `http://[address of container]:8080/guacamole/`.
+The instructions below use the `-p 8080:8080` option to expose this port at the level of the machine hosting Docker, as well.

 Deploying Guacamole with PostgreSQL authentication
 --------------------------------------------------